02. Intro to the CLI

 Pro tips before you get started

-1. Mega important:There is no notion of “undo” in the CLI.
+1. Mega important:There is no notion of “undo”, a “trash can”, or a “recycle bin” in the CLI.
 You run a command, it’s done.
 So you have to be careful when you do things like delete or move files in the CLI.
-There is no Trash Can.

-2. Press the Tab key while you are typing.
-The terminal will attempt to autocomplete the command or filename you are typing.
-Big typing time saver.
+2. Press the Tab key to autocomplete the command or filename you are typing.
+Big time saver.

 3. Use the up arrow on your keyboard to cycle through the most-recently used commands you typed in.
 Good for re-running things.

 4. Program going crazy and the CLI is not responding?
 Stuck typing and can’t get out?
-Press Control+C (Linux) or Command+C to stop what is happening.
-This sends a signal to the OS to kill the current process.
+Press Control+C or Command+C. This sends a signal to the OS to kill the running process.

 Launching a Terminal